Len42/Synth/modules/FX/README.md

 ### Notes
 [notes]

-This module requires a 16-pin Eurorack power cable, but it does not depend on +5V power from the Eurorack system.

 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.

 (TBD) The PCBs that I used can be ordered from OSH Park.
 The designs are here: